TRIPURA RAHASYA

 78. Always remember that state as the one of perfect

 and transcendental happiness.
-All are deceived in that state
+All are deceived in that

 because their minds are accustomed to be turned outward.